Efficient Multi-Cycle Folded Integer Multipliers

 \section{Proposed Architectures}

-Multiplication can be represented as a sum of several smaller multiplications using either the Schoolbook or Karatsuba approach.
-If the desired TP is $<$ 1, the same hardware can be used to compute the smaller multiplications, which is known as ``resource sharing''.
-This can significantly reduce the area complexity of a multiplier.
-Using regular (single-cycle) multipliers for these smaller multiplications is not very efficient since it will result in a quite longer critical path.
+Multiplication can be expressed as a sum of several smaller multiplications using either the Schoolbook or Karatsuba approach.
+If the desired throughput is $<$ 1, resource sharing can be utilized to reduce the area complexity.
+Using complete multipliers for the smaller multiplications is inefficient in terms of timing due to the final addition.
 A better approach is to use Partial Product Multipliers (PPMs) for these smaller multiplications.
 PPMs are multipliers that omit the final addition (producing two results).
-Using a multi-cycle approach, there will be $CT\times 2$ variables that need to be summed for each small multiplication.
-When resource sharing is applied, using PPMs instead of regular multipliers is more efficient since it allows for a compressor (carry save tree without the final addition) to be used before the final addition.
+The PPM can be designed based on existing multiplier architectures, such as Wallace and Dadda multipliers.
+However, Synopsys offers PPM generators \cite{synopsys} (DW02\_multp) that produced better results for our designs.
+Using a multi-cycle approach, the number of sub-products to be summed will be twice the Cycle-Time (CT), which can be efficiently accommodated using compressors.
+Similar to the PPMs, Synopsys also offers compressor generators \cite{synopsys} (DW02\_tree) which produced better results for most cases.
+However, for the feedforward architecture (which will be discussed in Subsection \ref{subsection:feed-forward}), a custom compressor that aims to minimize the area resources at the cost of wider final results produced improvements for some cases.
+This approach can reduce the area complexity since the final addition can be spread into multiple cycles through the use of resource sharing or pipelining.